-The Interdisciplinary Cardiac Arrest Research Review (ICARE) aims to highlight and disseminate high quality cardiac arrest research.
+The large body of literature surrounding cardiac arrest care extends form basic science, preclinical and clinical models and large population and epidemiological studies.
+Tracking high quality research can often be daunting.
+The Interdisciplinary Cardiac Arrest Research Review (ICARE) is an annual project that aims to highlight and disseminate high quality cardiac arrest research that was published the previous year.
 The goals of the review are to illustrate best practices, stimulate additional research, and promote further professionalization of field involving cardiac arrests.

 Reviewers will be assigned to one of the 7 ICARE categories: